KatsuteDev/Background/README.md

 </table>
 <!-- GitHub Copilot Disclaimer -->

- - Found a bug?
+ - Found a bug or have a suggestion?
 Post it in [issues](https://github.com/KatsuteDev/background/issues).
  - Want to further expand our project?
 [Fork](https://github.com/KatsuteDev/background/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/background/pulls).

 ### 💼 License